GalacticGlamour/GalacticGlamour/README.md

 idk how to code.
 YOULL SEE EVERYTHING ON MY STRAWPAGE ANYWAY!!!! (unfortunately im still making it) immediately gave up on making a rentry layout my lazy bum just wont work

+use tonetags as much as possible with me. i overthink a lot..

 its better if you ask me in personal so we get 2 know eachother lel I DONT PLAY.......

 CUDDLE HUGS KISSES VERYYYYYYYYYYYYYYYYYYY ENCOURAGED

-(for randos and green names) please, do not be shy to snuggle with me when im cuddling someone you may not know.
+(for randos and green names): please, do not be shy to snuggle with me when im cuddling someone you may not know.
 But they also might have DNI's that youre probably a part of, so always read b4 you interact w/ them (if they have a github or wtv social).
-I love cuddling and i can be very clingy, especially if youre one of my green names. though that clinginess gets to an extent when i see tha youre going far from my usual spots with someone i dont know that much, i am very approacheable, but i am also shy, so i will not chase after you because i just think that its really embarrasing.
+I love cuddling and i can be very clingy, especially if youre one of my green names. though that clinginess gets to an extent when i see tha youre going far from my usual spots with someone i dont know that much, i am very approacheable, but i am also shy, so i will not chase after you because i just think that its really embarrasing. so please dont expect/be offended that im not going to you so where really far and empty, i get really bored easily when i see little to no ponies, and i will leave you there. (unless im upset (which is rare), i wont leave you because that is the only time that i wanna be somewhere like those areas where no one can disturb me.)

 DNI: basic dni criteria,,,, Putting sum info here in the meantime while i make my stupid assh strawpage raghhh wth..?